 And, as sadly the number of positive cases in Pana had increased dramatically through the month of September, NdL decided to help those in quarantine.
 Whole families are quarantined and the even the Bomberos Voluntarios, who usually help these families, were unable to help, as they themselves are in quarantine and the Fire Station itself had to close for a few days!

 Therefore, NdL, with the help of the Centro de Salud (Health Center), delivered packages to 75 quarantined families.
 NdL is very grateful for the coordination of the personal in Charge of the Centro de Salud, Doctora Alejandra Churunel and his Social Worker Rigoberto.
 And then a few other rural San Andres communities were reached as well.
 A total of 202 families benefitted.

-Niños del Lago trusts your support to continue this program to generate substantial benefits for Guatemalan children, who now more than ever need our support, especially in the area of health.
+Niños del Lago trusts your support to continue this programs to generate substantial benefits for Guatemalan children, who now more than ever need our support, especially in the area of health.

-If you have any questions about this program, please contact us.
+If you have any questions about this programs, please contact us.